San Basilio de Palenque: History

-The Village
+The village

 The village of Palenque de San Basilio has a population of about 3,500 inhabitants and is located in the foothills of the Montes de María, southeast of the regional capital, Cartagena.
 The word "palenque" means "walled city" and the Palenque de San Basilio is only one of many walled communities that were founded by escaped slaves as a refuge in the seventeenth century.
 Of the many palenques of escaped enslaved Africans that existed previously San Basilio is the only one that survives.
 Many of the oral and musical traditions have roots in Palenque's African past.
 Africans were dispatched to Spanish America under the asiento system.

 The village of San Basilio is inhabited mainly by Afro-Colombians which are direct descendants of enslaved Africans brought by the Europeans during the Colonization of the Americas and have preserved their ancestral traditions and have developed also their own language; Palenquero.
-In 2005 the Palenque de San Basilio village was proclaimed Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.
+In 2005, the Palenque de San Basilio village was proclaimed Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.

 In the village of Palenque de San Basilio most of its inhabitants are black and still preserve customs and language from their African ancestors.
 In recent years people of indigenous ancestry have settled at the borders of Palenque, being displaced earlier by the Colombian civil war.
-The village was established by Benkos Bioho sometime in the 16th century.

 One of the first anthropological studies of the inhabitants of Palenque de San Basilio was published by anthropologist Nina de Friedemann and photographer Richard Cross in 1979 entitled Ma Ngombe: guerreros y ganaderos en Palenque.

+On 30 November 2025, residents of San Basilio de Palenque will vote in a referendum on whether to become an independent town.
+It is currently part of the Mahates municipality.

 Palenquero language

-A Spanish-based creole language known as Palenquero originates in this community.
-The New York Times reported on October 18, 2007 that the language spoken in Palenque is thought to be the only Spanish-based creole language spoken in Latin America.
+The New York Times reported on October 18, 2007 that the language spoken in Palenque is thought to be the only Spanish-based creole language spoken in South America.
 Being a creole language, its grammar differs substantially from Spanish making the language unintelligible to Spanish speakers.
 Palenquero was influenced by the Kikongo language of Congo and Angola, and also by Portuguese, the language of the slave traders who brought enslaved Africans to South America in the 17th century.
 Exact information on the different roots of Palenquero is still lacking, and there are different theories of its origin.
-Today fewer than half of the community's 3,000 residents still speak Palenquero.
+In 2007, fewer than half of the community's 3,000 residents still speak Palenquero.

 A linguist born in Palenquero is compiling a lexicon for the language and others are assembling a dictionary of Palenquero.
 The defenders of Palenquero continue working to keep the language alive.